 This example shows how to solve a simple scattering problem, where you compute the waves reflected by a square object illuminated by incident waves that are coming from the left.
-This example uses the programmatic workflow.
-For the PDE Modeler app solution, see Scattering Problem: PDE Modeler App.

 For this problem, assume an infinite horizontal membrane subjected to small vertical displacements U. The membrane is fixed at the object boundary.
 The medium is homogeneous, and the phase velocity (propagation speed) of a wave, α, is constant.
 The wave equation is